 Some words in the English language are so overused that we don’t notice that they are incorrect or don’t even exist.
 A perfect example is irregardless.
-There is no such word as irregardless because regardless already means without regard.
-The —ir prefix is redundant.
+Many scholars maintain there is no such word as irregardless because regardless already means “without regard.”
+The -ir prefix is redundant.

 Sneaked vs. Snuck

 Both sneaked and snuck are commonly used as the past and perfect tenses for sneak.
 However, in formal writing, sneaked is still preferable to snuck.
 A writer can’t go wrong using sneaked.